 The main thoroughfare of Bethlehem is Manger Street which stretches from Rachel’s Tomb all the way to Manger Square, the focal point of the city.
 Manger Square is flanked by the Church of the Nativity on one side and the Mosque of Omar on the other.
 The Old Town and the souq (market), which are best navigated on foot, stretch up the hill from Manger Square.

 The Church of the Nativity is one of Bethlehem‘s major tourist attractions and a magnet for Christian pilgrims.
-It stands in the center of the city, a part of the Manger Square, over a grotto or cave called the Holy Crypt, where Jesus is believed to have been born.
+It stands in the centre of the city, a part of the Manger Square, over a grotto or cave called the Holy Crypt, where Jesus is believed to have been born.

 The Church of the Nativity, one of the oldest churches in the world, undoubtedly the top attraction in Bethlehem, a veritable citadel built fortress on top of the cave where Jesus was born.
 A star marks the exact location of Jesus’ birth in the cave, called the Grotto of the Nativity, and is accessible from inside the church.
-Entrance to the complex is free, but be prepared for massive crowds and hour-long waits for entry into the Grotto.
+Entrance to the complex is free but be prepared for massive crowds and hour-long waits for entry into the Grotto.
 There are usually accredited tour-guides waiting at the entrance of the church who offer to give tours to groups/individuals – agree on a price before taking the tour.

-The adjoining Franciscan Church of St Catherine, dated 1881 and the site of the yearly December 24 midnight mass broadcast around the world.
+The adjoining Franciscan Church of St Catherine dated 1881 and the site of the yearly December 24 midnight mass broadcast around the world.
 Christmas rites are held in Bethlehem on three different dates: December 25 is the traditional date by the Roman Catholic and Protestant denominations, but Greek, Coptic and Syrian Orthodox Christians celebrate Christmas on January 6 and Armenian Orthodox Christians on January 19.
 Roman Catholic services take place in St. Catherine’s Church and Protestants often hold services at Shepherds’ Fields.

-Nearby is the Milk Grotto where Mary supposedly spilled a few drops of breast milk while feeding Jesus as she hid before the Holy Family’s escape to Egypt, turning the cavern milky white.
+Nearby is the Milk Grotto where Mary supposedly spilt a few drops of breast milk while feeding Jesus as she hid before the Holy Family’s escape to Egypt, turning the cavern milky white.
 The white powder scrapped from the cave is also sold as a fertility medicine inside the chapel.
 Next door is the cave where St. Jerome spent thirty years creating the Vulgate, the dominant Latin version of the Bible until the Reformation.

 Shepherds’ Fields in the Bethlehem suburb of Beit Sahour claim to be the site of the angel’s visitation to the shepherds mentioned in the Gospels.